REI-Network/rei/packages/cli/README.md

 Command Line of GXChain2.0

-**This project is currently under development, so no default bootnodes is currently provided.**
+**This project is currently under development, only testnet provides bootnode.**

 ## Install